 At war with my own body

 At the root of it all, I felt that my body held me back.
-“If I’d only been born with narrower shoulders, higher arched feet, longer legs,” I dreamed, “I would be better and do better.
-My life would somehow be easier”, I thought.
-My soul was that of an artist, choosing dance as the medium within which to come alive, but my very human body never seemed good enough to match the ambitions I held for my dance career.
+“If I’d only been born with narrower shoulders, higher arched feet, longer legs,” I dreamed.
+“I would be better and do better.
+My life would somehow be easier.”
+My soul was that of an artist, choosing dance as the medium within which to come alive.
+But my very human body never seemed good enough to match the ambitions I held for my dance career.

-Over time, I began to resent the body I was born with, feeling limited by the “hand I’d been dealt”.
-I realized that while I couldn’t control the body I was given at birth, I could control how I operated it– working harder, training longer, and being as skinny as possible in order to be the best dancer I could be.
+Over time, I began to resent the body I was born with.
+Feeling I was limited by the “hand I’d been dealt.”
+I realized that while I couldn’t control the body I was given at birth, I could control how I operated it.
+So I worked harder, trained longer, and was as skinny as possible in order to be the best dancer I could be.

 Eyes firmly on the goal to curate my identity as professional ballerina, I adopted so many ways to control, shape, and demand from my body.
 I used this discipline to transcend and ignore my basic human needs for rest and food– in true “no pain, no gain” fashion.

-These habits served me fairly well, or so I thought, until my first major injury at age 29 forced me to take some time away from the stage in order to heal.
-I was forced to truly partner with my body (instead of dominating and controlling it) for the first time in my life and I began a continually unfolding journey of healing and awakening, coming back home to myself.
+These habits served me fairly well, or so I thought.
+Until my first major injury at age 29 forced me to take some time away from the stage in order to heal.
+Forced to truly partner with my body (instead of dominating and controlling it) for the first time in my life was jarring.
+I began a continually unfolding journey of healing and awakening, coming back home to myself.